Joint Savings Account: A Guide to Managing Money as a Couple

 3. Minimum Balance Requirement

 Zero Balance Savings Accounts don't have any minimum balance requirement.
 However, such accounts may come with limited benefits.
 Consider these factors while opening a joint account.
+Please note that other that BSBDA, Ujjivan SFB does not provide any zero balance savings account.

 Final Thoughts